gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 Description
 +++++++++++
-Command for bootstraping a new HOP based project.
+Command for bootstrapping a new HOP Application.
 That includes provisioning the infrastructure and generating the project files.

 Synopsis